 Also, their friends most likely live nearby and this provides a wonderful sense of community.

 Living within these familiar surroundings provides a sense of safety and comfort and for seniors – that is a very important benefit.

-This factor is even more important if the older adult is suffering from any level of dementia.
-Familiarity with their surroundings is an important consideration when dealing with memory loss of any degree.
+The emotional attachment to a neighborhood is even more important if the older adult is suffering from any level of dementia.
+Having a sense of familiarity with their surroundings is an important consideration when dealing with memory loss of any degree.

 3. Reduction In Feelings Of Isolation

-This sense of community and familiarity with their local neighborhood helps tremendously to reduce the very common feelings of isolation that are so prevalent with aging adults.
+This sense of community, social connections, and familiarity with their local neighborhood help tremendously to reduce the very common feelings of isolation that are so prevalent with aging adults.